-TRN is a not-for-profit service which provides free and anonymous trauma support by qualified EMDR therapists.
+TRN is a registered charity which provides free and anonymous trauma support by qualified EMDR therapists.

 Free and immediate trauma support

-Trauma Response Network (TRN) is a not-for-profit service which provides free therapy and support to people affected by a mass trauma event which happened in the last 90 days.
+Trauma Response Network (TRN) is a charity which provides free therapy and support to people affected by a mass trauma event.
 Our service is delivered both online and face-to-face.

 We aim to provide immediate first aid for people with mental health injuries in the same way that ambulances and hospitals support people with physical wounds.
 TRN also provides support where existing providers have difficulty in coping with demand.